Switching of Hashimoto Thyroiditis Into Graves’ Disease: A Case Report and Literature Review

 TLDR Hashimoto thyroiditis can unexpectedly change into Graves’ disease, so early diagnosis and treatment are important.

 This case report described a rare instance of a 20-year-old female patient whose Hashimoto thyroiditis (HT) transitioned into Graves’ disease (GD).
-Initially presenting with symptoms of HT, including fatigue, weight gain, and hair loss, she was treated with levothyroxine.
-However, two months later, she developed symptoms of hyperthyroidism, and further tests confirmed GD.
+Initially, she presented with symptoms of hypothyroidism, including fatigue, weight gain, and hair loss, and was diagnosed with HT based on elevated TSH and anti-TPO antibodies.
+After starting levothyroxine treatment, her symptoms shifted to those of hyperthyroidism, with decreased TSH and increased T3, T4, and TSAb levels, leading to a GD diagnosis.
 The patient achieved full remission five weeks after treatment.
-The report highlighted that although the switch from HT to GD was uncommon, it could occur at any time, and early diagnosis and treatment were crucial for improving patient care.
+The report highlighted that although the switch from HT to GD was uncommon, early diagnosis and treatment were crucial for improving patient care.

 Discuss this study in the Community →